healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 # Deployment onto Google Cloud Vertex AI

-Below are the instructions to guide you through the process of deploying your custom Docker image to Google Vertex AI.
+Below are the instructions to guide you through the process of deploying the custom Docker image to Google Vertex AI.

 ## Step 1: Build and Push Docker Image

-First, set your project ID, the name of the Docker image repository, and the Image URI using the following commands:
+First, set the project ID, the name of the Docker image repository, and the Image URI using the following commands:

 ```shell
 export PROJECT_ID="rag-detective"